 It was set forth at the beginning of this “police parable” that Deputy Jones was a good man who did his best to be a faithful servant of the Law, and to provide for his family.
 He didn’t set out to be seduced by Mr. Biggs’ offers of camaraderie and gifts.
 And it was just a couple of pairs of shoes… and a bauble, after all.
 But in our Gospel story today, Jesus reminds us that, “Whoever is faithful in a very little is faithful also in much; and whoever is dishonest in a very little is dishonest also in much” (v.
 10).
 At some point during the course of the story, Deputy Jones “crossed the line” and betrayed his vocation as a servant of the Law and began trying to serve two masters.
 His fall from grace was subtle… and marked with moments of painful indecision.
 It didn’t take the form of Jones overtly betraying his oath of office to take up a life of crime… at least not at the outset.
 It happened gradually, almost without his even knowing it.
 Biggs was a master, and by the time Jones realized what was happening, it was too late.
 He was “bought and paid for.”
 Although the conclusion of the story is left to our imaginations, we can be pretty sure that it didn’t end well for Deputy Jones.

 And this brings me back around to today’s Gospel passage and the seeming contradiction between the manager’s master firing him for incompetence… and then turning around and commending him for his shrewdness and dishonesty.
-I’m no Biblical scholar… and, as I’ve said before, they teach us just enough in “priest school” to make us dangerous.
-But we have to at least try, I think, to figure out what Jesus is getting at in this parable.
-So… I wonder if, just as there were two “masters” in the police parable: the Law, and the power and wealth represented by Biggs, is it possible that are also two masters in the parable of the dishonest manager: the rich man who had been his employer at the outset of the story… and then another master waiting in the wings to complete a seduction already in progress.
+I’m no Biblical scholar… and I can’t provide you with a scholarly exegesis of this passage.
+But it behooves us, I think, to at least try and figure out what Jesus is getting at in this parable.
+So… I wonder if, just as there were two “masters” in the police parable: the Law, on the one hand, and the power and wealth represented by Biggs on the other, is it possible that are also two masters in the parable of the dishonest manager: the rich man who had been his employer at the outset of the story… and then another master waiting in the wings to complete a seduction already in progress.
 This second master commended him for being in league with the debtors of his original master, in order to defraud him.
 This master encouraged him to cultivate more such friendships so that he would have plenty of company in eternity.
 Only, I’m pretty sure that that sort of eternity… with that kind of company… isn’t where any of us would want to be.

 Don’t let it take you by surprise.